port-labs/port-docs/README.md

    3. Entity;
    4. Relation;
    5. Mirror-Properties;
+   6. Self-Service Actions;
-   6. Lambda;
+   7. Lambda;
-   7. Software Catalog;
+   8. Software Catalog;
-   8. Other code lines and terms (agreed upon in advance).
+   9. Other code lines and terms (agreed upon in advance).
 4. **Button names** - will be capitalized according to the exact way the term is written in Port.
 5. **After brackets or a colon (`:`)** - there is no need to put a capital letter.